ValerioS05/pj2Quizzer/README.md

 ## Scope

 ### Audience
-- The quiz is suited for general audience, depending on the difficulty
+- The quiz is suited for general audience, depending on the difficulty.
-- The easy mode is open to everyone looking for a quiz game
+- The easy mode is open to everyone looking for a quiz game.
-- The Normal and Hard mode requires more knowledge but are still open to whoever wants a bit more challenging questions
+- The Normal and Hard mode requires more knowledge but are still open to whoever wants a bit more challenging questions.
 #### User stories
-- As a quiz lover
+- As a quiz lover :
   - I would like a quiz easy to play and have some fun testing my knowledge.
-  - I want to challenge myself with diffent levels
+  - I want to challenge myself with diffent levels.
-  - I want to get the highest score
+  - I want to get the highest score.
     - Quizzer offer an easy and quick way to play a quiz game, and offers different difficulties.
-- Casual gamer
+- Casual gamer :
   - I want to play a quiz game during my free time to have some fun and chill.
   - I want to quickly change the level Im in.
     - Quizzer offer a quick quiz game easy to go through , in pages level we find a quit button the bring us back to home page to start again to play.
-- As a parent
+- As a parent :
   - I can introduce my child to education , with a quiz game that is entertaining and informative.
   - I want a quiz that is easy for a kid to play and interactive.
     - Quizzer offers easy question that are kid friendly and feedback images to help understand of what is going on during the quiz.